Tren de las Sierras: History

 In September 2013 State-owned company Trenes Argentinos took over the Tren de las Sierras, operating it up to present days.
 In March 2015, Alta Córdoba was set up as terminus again, also incorporating the Hospital Neonatal station.

+In November 2023, the train extended its route to Capilla del Monte.

 Current operations

 Tren de las Sierras operates three daily departures in the morning from Alta Córdoba railway station to Cosquín; and three departures from Cosquín to Córdoba, one in the morning and two in the afternoon.
 End to end travel time is two hours and twenty four minutes.